Skip to main content

 Once the layout is sketched, move into capacity planning.
 This is where you translate room sizes into production numbers:

-• Canopy area: Flower canopy square footage by room (and by tier, if multi-level).
+• Canopy area: Flower canopy square footage by room (and by tier, if multi-level)

-• Plant density: Plants per square foot or per tray/table.
+• Plant density: Plants per square foot or per tray/table

-• Harvest frequency: Number of harvests per room per year.
+• Harvest frequency: Number of harvests per room per year

-• Yield assumptions: Grams per square foot per harvest (or grams per plant).
+• Yield assumptions: Grams per square foot per harvest

 3. Revenue Projections: From Grams to Dollars